bitpoke/stack/docs/deploy-on-stack.md

 $ composer require presslabs-stack/wordpress ^5.2.2
 ```

-`roots/bedrock` offers a standard structure and allows you to work with composer, thus imposing some best practices.
+`roots/bedrock` offers a standard structure and allows you to work with the composer, thus imposing some best practices.
 You can install/uninstall plugins and themes via composer, autoload and other goodies.

 To install certain plugins or themes, you just need to